Toritish/Toritish/README.md

 ### Hi there 👋 I'm Victoria Ntinyari

-🎓 I'm a final-year Computer Science student at JKUAT
+🎓 I'm a final-year Mathematics and Computer Science student at JKUAT
 🔐 I'm passionate about **Cybersecurity**, **CTFs**, and **ethical hacking**
 🖥️ Currently learning: **Linux**, **Cloud**, **Kubernetes**, and **SEO**
 📊 Exploring: **Data Analytics**, **Web Security**, and **Open Source Intelligence (OSINT)**